Haryana Government Approves CBI Probe Into Bank Fraud Case

-The Haryana government has authorised a CBI investigation into the alleged role of five IAS officers in a significant Rs 590-crore bank fraud case involving IDFC First Bank, potentially uncovering widespread corruption.
+The Haryana government has authorised a CBI investigation into the alleged involvement of five IAS officers in a significant Rs 590-crore fraud case linked to IDFC First Bank, marking a crucial step in uncovering potential corruption.

 Key Points

-- Haryana government approves CBI investigation into alleged fraud involving IAS officers and IDFC First Bank.
+- Haryana government approves CBI investigation into alleged fraud involving IAS officers.

-- The CBI can now question the IAS officers in connection with the Rs 590-crore bank fraud case.

-- The investigation stems from irregularities found in accounts operated in IDFC First Bank and AU Small Finance Bank.
+- The case involves alleged misappropriation of government funds through IDFC First Bank.

+- CBI granted permission to question IAS officers under Prevention of Corruption Act.

-- Sixteen individuals have already been arrested in connection with the bank fraud case.
+- Sixteen accused have been arrested so far in connection with the bank fraud case.

-- The case was initially investigated by the State Vigilance and Anti-Corruption Bureau before being handed over to the CBI.

 The Haryana government has given a green signal to the CBI to investigate the alleged role of five IAS officers in the Rs 590-crore IDFC First Bank fraud case.